oelarnes/spells/README.md

 When refreshing a given set's data files from 17Lands using the provided functions, the cache for that set is automatically cleared.
 Additionally `summon` has named arguments `read_cache` and `write_cache`, and the project exposes `spells.cache.clear_cache(set_code: str)` for further control.

+# Documentation
+## Basic Concepts
+Let's briefly review the structure of the underlying data.
+Spells supports aggregations on two of the three large data sets provided by 17Lands, which are identified as "views" within Spells.
+First there is *draft*, which is the source for information about draft picks.
+The row model is single draft picks with pack and pool context.
+Unlike *game*, there are two different paradigms for aggregating over card names.

+First, one can group by the value of the "pick" column and sum numerical column values.
+This is how ATA is calculated.
+In Spells, we tag columns to be summed in this way as *pick_sum* columns.
+For example, "taken_at" is equivalent to "pick_number", but whereas the latter is available for grouping, "taken_at" is summed over groups.

+Second, certain columns are pivoted horizontally within the raw data and suffixed with card names, for example "pack_card_Savor".
+In Spells we tag such columns as *name_sum*, and group by non-name columns and sum before unpivoting.
+The columns are identified by their prefix only and Spells handles the mapping.

+A standard way to aggregate information in non-*name_sum* columns over names is to multiply that column over the pivoted column.
+For example, to calculate the *name_sum* column "last_seen", used in ALSA, we multiply "pack_card" by a modified version of "pick_number".

+In the *game* file, the row model represents games, and primarily uses *name_sum* aggregations for the familiar columns, such as "num_gih", from which win rates are derived.
+For groupings that do not use card names or card attributes (to recreate the "deck color data" page, for example), one can also specify *game_sum* columns which aggregate simply over rows.
+## Aggregate View

+Once aggregation columns, filters and groupings are determined at the row level for each of the required base views, Spells asks Polars to sum over groups to produce the "base aggregate view", which fixes the row model (pre-card attributes) to the provided base groupings.
+This base aggregate view is cached by default to the local file system, keyed by the *manifest*, which is a function of the specification provided by the user.

+Next, card attributes are calculated and joined to the base aggregate view by name, and an additional grouping is performed if requested by the user to produce the *aggregate view*.

+A final extension and selection stage is applied to the aggregate view, which is where weighted averages like GIH WR are calculated.
+Polars expression language enables aggregations to be represented as expressions and broadcasted back to the row level, enabling Spells to support arbitrary chains of aggregation and extension at the aggregate view level.
+For example, one could calculate the mean of a metric over groups by archetype, regress a metric by a function of that mean, then calculate the mean of that regressed metric, all expressed declaratively as column expressions and simply specified by name in the `summon` api call.

+So that's it, that's what Spells does from a high level. `summon` will hand off a Polars DataFrame which can be cast to pandas, sorted, filtered, used to be generate plots or whatever you like.
+If a task can be handled as easily via a chained call or outside library, it should stay that way, but if you have a request for features specific to the structure of limited data that could be handled in a general way, please reach out!
+In particular I am interested in scientific workflows like maximum likelihood estimation, but I haven't yet considered how to build it into Spells.